ministryotech/strongtyped/README.md

 ```
 There is also a method for passing in your own criteria matching function.

+## String Manipulations ##
+The library adds a suite of extension methods to Strings...

+* AddSpacesByCasing - Adds spaces between ProperCased words.
+* AddCharactersByCasing - Adds characters between ProperCased words.
+* IsNullOrEmpty - Returns true if the string is null or empty.
+* IsNotNullOrEmpty - Returns true if the string is not null or empty.
+* RemoveFromEnd - Removes a given number of characters from the end of the string.
+* RemoveFromStart - Removes a given number of characters from the start of the string.
+* Split - Converts a delimited string into an array.

+And also to StringBuilders...

+* AppendIfEmpty - Appends to the builder only if it is currently empty.
+* AppendIfNotEmpty - Appends to the builder only if it is currently not empty.
+* RemoveFromEnd - Removes a given number of characters from the end.
+* RemoveFromStart - Removes a given number of characters from the start.

 ## WebSession ##
 ### Using Session State in your Application ###
 Use a WebSessionBase class.
 Recommended usage is to inherit from this class in your application and use that class to access session state.
 You can then swap out your session wrapper with any other implementation of IWebSession to enable testing of components that previously would have been extremely hard to test because of a dependency on session state.